Determinantally equivalent nonzero functions: Introduction and main result

-If $K$ and $Q$ are determinantally-equivalent (i.e., equation (\ref{equal_determinants_relation}) holds - in which case, equation (\ref{principle_minor_2_by_2_main_eqn}) with $K$ replaced by $Q$ also holds), then $Q$ can be transformed into $K$ through only conjugation and transposition transformations. \end{theorem} We now, for completeness' sake, give a few more words about DPPs without going too far out of focus from the paper's purpose.
-In particular, we note that besides discrete, there are also DPPs defined in the continuum, which have also been extensively studied; cf., \cite{hough2009zeros}, \cite{soshnikov2000determinantal}.
+For completeness' sake, we give a few more words about DPPs without going too far out of focus from the paper's purpose.
+In particular, we note that besides discrete, there are also DPPs defined in the continuum, which have also been extensively studied; cf., \cite{hough2009zeros, soshnikov2000determinantal}.
 In that setting, there are, not a finite number of points which the DPP models, but uncountably-many.
 As such, it is clear that there can no longer be any square matrix of finite size that can characterize the DPP.
-Instead, it is now a measurable function, known as the \textit{correlation function}, that characterizes the DPP, which is of a special "determinantal form".
+Instead, it is now a measurable function, known as the \textit{correlation function}, that characterizes the DPP, which is of a special ``determinantal form".
 As one can imagine (and can indeed read from the above-cited texts) there are various additional measure-theoretic considerations that inevitably appear in the definition of such objects.
 For these very reasons it should be recognized that, in spite of the fact that it was of original interest, the problem Stevens' paper \cite{equiv_symm_kernels_for_dpps} introduces (and which we further investigate here) is independent of the theory of DPPs.